ind0ver/meme-generator/README.md

-# A simple counter-App using [React.js](https://reactjs.org)
+# A simple meme-generator-App using React, NodeJS and Express

-> **This tiny application is like adding,removing,deleting, resetting products which reflects in the total number of products into our shopping cart.**
+> **This tiny application is like stealing AI generated memes from a baby.**

-**This is a very basic app but useful to understand the React Components, states, Data Flow, parent to child etc. .**

 ## Live URL :-